 But for businesses who hire employees full-time, it could become an unnecessary extra cost and job to implement bi weekly pay.

-In order to decide whether this method of payment works for you and your business, analyse the needs of your business as well as the needs of your employees.
+In order to decide whether this method of payment works for you and your business, analyze the needs of your business as well as the needs of your employees.
 Treat your employees well, and they’ll give you dividends on your investment!